vovantics/backbone-modulebone/README.md

 # backbone-modulebone

-backbone-modulebone is a frontend heavy single-page HTML5 boilerplate app with a Todo app, notifiactions, authentication, authorization, registration, profile edit, and password reset/change.
+backbone-modulebone is a frontend heavy single-page HTML5 boilerplate app with a Todo app, alerts, authentication, authorization, registration, profile edit, and password reset/change.

 "We search for some kind of harmony between two intangibles: a form we have not yet designed and a context we cannot properly describe" -Christopher Alexander, the father of design patterns.